 Traditional approaches to nutrition in Australia are failing.
-This workshop will present a new approach to nutrition and explain why we find it so hard to follow nutritional advice when modern food environments exploit and work against our biology.
+This workshop will present a new approach to nutrition and examine why we find it so hard to follow nutritional advice when modern food environments exploit and work against our biology.
 Armed with this understanding, we will discuss methods to deliver nutritional behaviour change.

 Date: Tuesday 14 August 2018